RuthLD/stock-analysis/README.md

 # stock-analysis
-learning how to use VBA in Excel to analysis and predict stock
+Learning how to use VBA in Excel to analysis and predict stock

 ## Project Overview
 Challenge 2 for Data Analysis Bootcamp